vc-csv19/EX01-HelloWorld/README.md

 This assignment is meant to work on an Arm processor using an Arm toolchain.
 To properly complete this assignment, complete the following steps:

-1. Navigate to `File -> Settings` and then click the triangle next to `Build, Execution, Deployment` and select `Toolchain`.
+1. Navigate to `File -> Settings` and then click the triangle next to `Build, Execution, Deployment` and select `Toolchains`.
    Under toolchain select `Docker Arm Host` and then press the up arrow at the top to move this tool chain to the very top of the list, making it the default tool chain.
 2. Press the `OK` button